 4. Seeds and nuts:

 Munching on seeds and nuts will provide you with sufficient amounts of thiamine, essential omega-3 fatty acids, and proteins (6).
-You can snack on sunflower seeds and dry fruits such as hazelnuts, walnuts added in your breakfast cereals and cereal bars.
-You can also opt for muesli with no added sugars in your breakfast or snacks and top it with fresh fruits like kiwi or raspberry to enhance its taste.
+You can snack on sunflower seeds and dry fruits such as hazelnuts, almonds, and walnuts added to your breakfast cereals and cereal bars.

 5. Wholemeal toast with baked beans:

 Wholemeal toast with baked beans is rich in thiamine and fiber that help keep up your energy level throughout the day and prevent constipation.

 It is a power pack of thiamine and vitamin C. Make a sandwich with thinly sliced and grilled lean bacon, sliced tomatoes and fresh granary bread, and you will simply love the taste.